What Is A Sinking Fund? Your Budget’s Secret Weapon

 I used to feel blindsided every time an annual insurance premium or car maintenance bill came due.
 That was until I started using a sinking fund.
 Fast forward to today, I’ve paid off a $600 vet bill, a $1,200 car repair, and even a $2,000 vacation all in cash.

 If you’re tired of dipping into your emergency fund or credit card for predictable expenses, this guide is for you.
-We’ll explore exactly what is a sinking fund, what does sinking funds mean in budgeting, why it matters, and how to build one.
+We’ll explore exactly what is a sinking fund, what sinking funds mean in budgeting, why it matters, and how to build one.

 Let’s dive in.